Mechanical and molecular recycling—Some things are just better together

 Through Eastman’s Advanced Circular Recycling technologies, also known as molecular recycling, we are creating value from waste.
 These technologies break down waste into its molecular building blocks so it can be reused over and over again—creating an infinite life span for materials that were previously destined to be discarded.
 It provides a powerful new tool in the fight against material waste, enabling us to reimagine and revolutionize materials.

-At Eastman, we are utilizing two different types of molecular recycling technologies—carbon renewal technology and polyester renew technology.
+At Eastman, we are utilizing two different types of molecular recycling technologies—carbon renewal technology and polyester renewal technology.

 Carbon renewal technology (CRT) uses a broad mixture of plastic waste—in some instances items as diverse as mixed plastics, textiles, and carpet—and uses them as a material source.
 Then, that mixture of waste is converted back to small molecules and chemical building blocks that are used to make a broad range of new consumer products.